The online Comment window has expired

 • Default_avatar

-Sara Saunders almost 3 years ago
+Sara Saunders about 3 years ago

 I support item #50.
 OPV is essential to this city.
 I ask that yoy fund this program so they can continue healing this city.
 Milwaukee is a traumatized city and it takes a village aide in the healing of our community.
 OVP is already a part of the village, please allow them to continue being a part of our village at an even greater capacity.
 Thank you.